eslint-functional/eslint-plugin-functional/docs/rules/prefer-immutable-types.md

 #### `fixer.*`

+Configure how the fixer should fix issue of each of the different enforcement levels.

+### `suggestions`

+This is the same as `fixer` but for manual suggestions instead of automatic fixers.
+If set to `false`, the no suggestions will be enabled.

+### `suggestions[*].*`

+Configure how the suggestion should fix issue of each of the different enforcement levels.

-By default we only configure the fixer to correct shallow readonly violations as TypeScript itself provides a utility type for this.
+By default we only configure the suggestions to correct shallow readonly violations as TypeScript itself provides a utility type for this.
 If you have access to other utility types (such as [type-fest's `ReadonlyDeep`](https://github.com/sindresorhus/type-fest#:~:text=set%20to%20optional.-,ReadonlyDeep,-%2D%20Create%20a%20deeply)), you can configure the fixer to use them with this option.

 Example using `ReadonlyDeep` instead of `Readonly`: